waveaccounting/vero-python/README.rst

-vero-python: Python client for Vero
+vero: Python client for Vero
 ===================================

 Vero Python is an API wrapper for event logging in your Python application.